 An HE beamformer that sends a BRP Trigger frame, in its first attempt to retrieve HE compressed beamforming feedback from an HE beamformee, shall solicit all possible feedback segments by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field addressed to the HE beamformee.

 An HE beamformer that fails to receive some or all of the feedback segments of the HE compressed beamforming feedback from the HE beamformee, may solicit the selective retransmission of missing feedback segments by sending a Beamforming Report Poll frame or a BRP Trigger frame that indicates in the Feedback Segment Retransmission Bitmap subfield of the User Info field addressed to the HE beamformee the list of feedback segments solicited for retransmission (see 9.3.1.23.2 (Beamforming Report Poll (BRP) vari-ant)).
+The HE beamformer shall not transmit HE NDPA, HE NDP, Beamforming Report Poll or BRP Trigger that solicit the sounding feedback of the HE NDP in more than one TXOP.
+The Beamforming Report Poll frame in the TXOP with HE NDPA shall solicit HE Compressed Beamforming And CQI frame(s) (#13292).

 An HE beamformer that fails to receive the first feedback segment (identified by the First Feedback Segment field set to 1), may solicit the selective retransmission of the missing feedback segments assuming the HE compressed beamforming feedback is split into 8 feedback segments.
 The HE beamformer may also solicit the retransmission of all feedback segments by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field addressed to the HE beamformee.

 An HE beamformee that transmits HE compressed beamforming feedback including the HE Compressed Beamforming Report information and any MU Exclusive Beamforming Report information in response to a BRP Trigger frame shall either transmit only the feedback segments indicated in the Feedback Segment Retransmission Bitmap field in the Beamforming Report Poll frame or in the User Info field of the BRP Trigger frame addressed to the HE beamformee or transmit all the feedback segments available at the HE beamformee, excluding the feedback segments that do not exist at the HE beamformee.

+After transmitting the HE compressed beamforming feedback, an HE beamformee may discard the transmitted feedback.
+If an HE beamformer solicits the missing segments from a beamformee and doesn’t receive the response from the beamformee, the HE beamformer should do another HE sounding with the beamformee.